etothepii4/satisfactory-file-parser/README.md

 # Bug Reports or Feedback
 You can always raise an issue on the linked [github project](https://github.com/etothepii4/satisfactory-file-parser) or hit me up in discord  [`etothepii`](https://discordapp.com/users/268751901212803074).
+Every mistake that i know of makes the parser more robust.
+It wouldnt be where it is now, without the help of a lot of people!

 # Mod Support ✅
 By Default, most Mods just reuse Properties and Structs of the base game.